GayathriMurali/ChemBuddyGlassware/README.md

 Implementation:
 ---

-We adapted the Google Mirror API - <a href="https://developers.google.com/glass/develop/mirror/quickstart/index" >Java Quickstart code</a> and implemented custom addition of timeline cards and also interface with GDK to invoke the native camera app (See ChemBuddy repository for the GDK app).
+We adapted the Google Mirror API - <a href="https://developers.google.com/glass/develop/mirror/quickstart/index" >Java Quickstart code</a> and implemented custom addition of timeline cards and also interface with GDK to invoke the native camera app (See <a href="https://github.com/GayathriMurali/ChemBuddy">ChemBuddy repository</a> for the GDK app).

 How to run and test the Glassware WebApp (locally):
 ---